Hairstyling Products: Basic Knowledge You Should Know

 Recently, there has been a rise in apprehension surrounding the utilization of these compounds in cosmetics.
 Several studies have suggested that parabens may possess androgen antagonist properties and demonstrate genotoxic activity.

-However, there is insufficient evidence to prove that parabens could lead to potential human health issues.
+However, there is no evidence to prove that parabens could lead to potential human health issues.
 Thus, making the claims that parabens are associated with hazardous health concerns at this point in time is unfounded.

 Meanwhile, offering a nature-inspired hair care solution, our Scandinavian Biolabs’ products are always free from parabens so that you can enjoy peace of mind regarding this ingredient.